darwin/simverse/readme.md

 # Simverse

-This is a tool for lnd developers.
+This is a tool for lighting network developers.
 It can generate local simnet clusters of requested size and shape.
 It uses docker-compose to manage the cluster and provides a set of helper scripts for your convenience.

-Tested on macOS and ubuntu 18.10 only.
+## Features

+* supports [btcd](https://github.com/btcsuite/btcd) and [bitcoind](https://github.com/bitcoin/bitcoin) as backend nodes
+* supports [lnd](https://github.com/lightningnetwork/lnd) as lightning nodes (c-lighting is planned)

+## Workflow

+You use a simple DSL script (bash) to describe your cluster.
+Simverse will generate all Dockerfiles, docker-compose.yml and supporting scripts for you.

 ## Prerequisites: